 You are probably feeling inspired and motivated to up your reading game, which is understandable.
 However, a set number of books in a year, for instance, is not a walk in the park.

-As much as you want to immerse yourself in reading to enrich your mind and become smart and probably even rich, reading books without some sort of a plan will not enhance the experience.
+As much as you want to get into reading to enrich your mind and become smart and probably even rich, reading books without some sort of a plan will not enhance the experience.
 In fact, it might discourage you from reading more.

 To ensure that this doesn’t happen to you, it is highly recommended that you track the books you read.
 Why?
 Because by tracking how many books you read, you will be able to improve your reading skills significantly.